radiantearth/stac-best-practices/best-practices-catalog-and-collection.md

 ### Should you use relative or absolute hrefs for assets?

-The only case in which you should use relative hrefs for assets is if your assets are stored alongside your STAC values and your catalog uses relative links per the previous section.
+The only case in which you should use relative hrefs for assets is if your assets are stored alongside your STAC objects and your catalog uses relative links per the previous section.
 In this case relative hrefs ensure portability of your entire archive and enable access via different protocols or through proxies.